huntermonk/huntermonk.github.io/_posts/2021-3-3-corporate-language-pt-2.md

 2. You believe all swans are white.
 3. A traveler brings a black swan from Australia, and shows you.
 4. You can either conclude:
-  a.
-That is not a swan.
+    1. That is not a swan.
-  b.
-Some swans are black.
+    2. Some swans are black.

 In the stock market:
 1. You believe events in the stock market are a perfect normal (Gaussian) distribution.
 2. Gamestop rises up unexpectedly fast.
 3. If stock prices are normally distributed, that makes this a 5 sigma event.
 4. You can either conclude:
-  a.
-This is truly a one in 3.5 million event.
+    1. This is truly a one in 3.5 million event.
-  b.
-Stock prices are actually not a normal distribution.
+    2. Stock prices are actually not a normal distribution.

+The answer is swans are black; stock prices are not normally distributed, and prices change like this all the time.

 It's clear that:
 1. Vlad is intentionally using handwavy math to say he's not responsible.